alimj12/ARTI-308-Machine-Learning/Lab7/README.md

 •	Logistic Regression Modeling: I implemented and trained a LogisticRegression model.
 This involved teaching the algorithm to find the optimal "decision boundary" that separates users who click on ads from those who do not.

 •	Classification Diagnostics: I evaluated the model using a Confusion Matrix to track true positives and false positives.
-I also generated a Classification Report to analyze precision, recall, and the F1-score, ensuring the model is reliable for real-world deployment.
+I also generated a Classification Report to analyze precision, recall, and the F1-score, ensuring the model is reliable for real world deployment.

 **The Results:**